prashantchawla3/dynatrace_terraform/Modules/Anomaly Detection/readme.md

 - Write settings (`settings.write`)

-Make sure your API token includes these scopes to successfully create and manage the Dynatrace synthetic resources.
+Make sure your API token includes these scopes to successfully create and manage the Dynatrace  resources.

 ## Exporting Configuration for Different Resources
 You can export configurations for different resources using the `terraform-provider-dynatrace -export` command.
 For example, to export all existing web application anomaly detection configurations, use `terraform-provider-dynatrace -export dynatrace_web_app_anomalies`.
 The resource name for this operation is `dynatrace_web_app_anomalies`.